Fall Sports State Tournament schedules and results

 Tuesday, Oct.
 12

-Match 3 — No. 1 Bloomington Central Catholic vs. Match 1 winner, 4 p.m.
+Match 3 — No. 1 Bloomington Central Catholic vs. No. 7 Iroquois West, 4 p.m.

 Saturday, Oct.
 16